BofeiCHEN/CarND-Path-Planning-Project/README.md

           ptsy.push_back(next_wp1[1]);
           ptsy.push_back(next_wp2[1]);
 ```
-After all waypoints are chosen, one spline is created for interpolation:
+After all waypoints are chosen, **one spline is created for interpolation**:
 ```C++
           // create a spline
           tk::spline s;